How To Edit And Delete WordPress Posts – Part 2

-In Part One, we looked at the WordPress Table of Posts.
+In Part 1, we looked at the built-in features and functions of the WordPress Table of Posts.

-In this tutorial, you will learn how to edit and delete a single post, how to perform individual and bulk post edits and deletions, and great tips that will save you time using WordPress posts.
+In this tutorial, you will learn how to edit and delete individual and multiple posts in WordPress, how to perform single and bulk post edits and deletions, and other practical and time-saving tips for creating content using posts.

 - Edit single/multiple posts.